 Identify where the client’s pain is coming from and the cause to the best of your ability.
 When identifying the cause of pain keep two things in mind.
 It might just be a small pain from the body adapting and getting fitter.
 Second, it could be the neural pathways that are struggling with the movement.

 As a coach, it is important to understand your scope of practice.
 There will be times when your client’s pain is out of your scope and will need to be treated by a professional.
 Our flagship course the OPEX Coaching Certificate Program (CCP) goes in depth into the scope of practice and provides coaches with a professional framework.
-If you are interested in CCP and further education but, want to learn more sign up for our free mini-course, Coach’s Toolkit and learn the OPEX System of Coaching.
+If you are interested in CCP and further education but, want to learn more sign up for our free Professional Coaching Blueprint and learn the OPEX System of Coaching.
 The same principles taught in CCP.